-In August, 2011 Electrovaya announced it had signed a contract to provide a Lithium-Ion Battery Energy Storage System ("BESS") of approximately 1.2 MWh for demonstration purposes in support of renewable energy generation in Ontario.
-This program, originally planned to be led by CEATI and mentioned above, is now to be led by Electrovaya and totaled approximately \$7.6 million.

-In August, 2011 Electrovaya also announced it had signed a contract to develop, construct and demonstrate a utility-sized stationary battery system using end-of-life Electric Vehicle Battery packs.
+In early 2011, Electrovaya assumed leadership of the program previously led by CEATI and in August, 2011 Electrovaya announced it had signed a contract to provide a Lithium-Ion Battery Energy Storage System ("BESS") of approximately 1.2 MWh for demonstration purposes in support of renewable energy generation in Ontario as well as signing a contract to develop, construct and demonstrate a utility-sized stationary battery system using end-of-life Electric Vehicle Battery packs.
 This stationary battery system will be implemented at the Manitoba HVDC Research Center facility and is part of the Electrovaya-led \$7.6 million project mentioned above.
+The project in Ontario is proceeding well but work has slowed pending the introduction of Electrovaya's new version 2.0 technology, which will be included in the battery system.